 This memo is published in conjunction with guidance by the Connecticut State Department of Education (CSDE) to address consistent rules for early childhood care in both child care settings and public schools.
-Please review the CSDE Guidance for additional considerations to assist with required policy development for mask wearing in child care.
+Please review Interim Guidance for the Use of Face Coverings in Schools during COVID-19 issued by the CT State Department of Education for additional considerations to assist with required policy development for mask wearing in child care.